openconnectivityfoundation/swagger2x/README.md

 ### jinja2 filter functions

 #### variablesyntax
-replace chars so that it can be used as an variable
+replace chars so that the data can be used as an variable. note that it prefixes the variable with "_" so that names don't get in the way of language defined names (like "if")

-## TODO
+## TODO list

-- client code for IOTivity node
+- template for client code for IOTivity node
-- device code for IOTivity node
+- template for device code for IOTivity node
-- client code for IOTivity c++
+- template for client code for IOTivity c++
-- client code for IOTivity c++
+- template for client code for IOTivity c++
 - wheel instalation of the tool
 - rename option for generated files